webplatform/docs/tutorials/canvas_notearsgame/index.md

 ==Introduction==

-So you want to make a game using Canvas and HTML5?
-Follow the steps in this tutorial and you'll be on your way in no time.
-The tutorial assumes at least an intermediate level of knowledge of JavaScript.
+This tutorial shows you how to build a game using HTML5 and the <canvas> element, and assumes you have an intermediate level of knowledge of JavaScript.

 [[File:space-demo.png]]